Whitey on the Moon: Legacy

+In 1988 the poem was published in hardback book form, by Primal Thud Productions, New York, with illustrations by Axel Alonso.

 The 2018 film First Man, a biographical film about Neil Armstrong, prominently features "Whitey on the Moon".
 Director Damien Chazelle and writer Josh Singer sought to portray the "passionate feelings" of those opposed to the cost of the program: Singer stated he was interested in "pulling the veneer off" of what had been a "pretty sugarcoated story".
 In the film, the poem is read over footage of the Apollo 1 disaster and of people protesting the space program.
 It was performed by Leon Bridges, and included on the movie's soundtrack album.
 The poem is also used prominently in the second episode of HBO's series Lovecraft Country.
 The episode, which is titled "Whitey's on the Moon", debuted on August 23, 2020.

 "Whitey on the Moon" received renewed attention in 2021 following spaceflights by billionaires Jeff Bezos and Richard Branson in July 2021.
 2021 was also the year Scott-Heron was inducted into the Rock and Roll Hall of Fame.
 Commentators wrote that the piece was particularly topical, given the billions of dollars spent on the spaceflights in a time of social and economic inequality.
 A piece on The Conversation said that the "whitey" of the poem could represent any of the billionaires, as the poem highlighted the economic inequalities upon which their wealth was built, and which allowed them to be space tourists.
 An opinion piece in Vice magazine stated that the question of "precisely who is going to space, why, and at what cost?", which ran through Scott-Heron's poem, remained relevant.
 An opinion piece from MSNBC argued that the racial inequalities the poem highlighted remained in place, emphasized by the COVID-19 pandemic, which had had a particularly large impact upon people of color.